Károly József Batthyány

-Károly József Batthyány was born in 1697, the son of Hungarian count Adam II.
-Batthyány and German countess Eleonore Strattmann.
+Károly József, 1st Prince Batthyány (Batthyány Károly József; Karl Josef Graf Batthyány; 28 April 1697 – 15 April 1772) was a Hungarian nobleman, general and field marshal in the service of the Habsburg monarchy.
+A trusted commander of Prince Eugene of Savoy, he fought in the wars against the Ottoman Empire and France, distinguishing himself in the Battle of Pfaffenhofen (1745) during the War of the Austrian Succession.
+From 1743 to 1756 he served as Ban of Croatia and in 1764 he was elevated by Maria Theresa to the rank of Prince of the Holy Roman Empire.

+Early life

+Prince Károly József was born on 28 April 1697 in Rohonc into one of the most important noble families in the Habsburg monarchy, the Hungarian Batthyány family of which he belonged to the older, Christoph line of the family, named after his paternal grandfather.
+He was the second son of Count Ádám II Batthyány (1662–1703) and his wife Countess Eleonore Batthyány-Strattmann (1673–1741).
+His father, as Ban of Croatia, held a high political office in the Habsburg Empire.
+His mother, Eleonore, was a close confidante of Prince Eugene of Savoy.
+Károly József's older brother, Lajos Batthyány, became Hungarian Court Chancellor and Palatine under Empress Maria Theresa.

+His paternal grandparents were Christoph II Batthyány and Maria-Anna Horváth de Palocsa.
+His maternal grandparents were Theodor Heinrich von Strattmann und Peuerbach and Mechtilde von Mollard.

+Career

 He served in the Austrian army under Prince Eugene of Savoy in the war against the Turks, and participated in the battles in Peterwardein, Temeswar and Belgrade.

 He commanded in 1734, as a general Imperial troops at the Rhine against France, and in 1737 against the Turks.
 From 1739 to 1740, he was the envoy at the Berlin Court, but returned, however, after the outbreak of the First Silesian War with Prussia.

 In the War of Austrian Succession (1744), he served again as a corps commander.
 He faced the French under General Ségur in the Battle of Pfaffenhofen on 15 April 1745.
 In spite of numerical inferiority, he won a huge victory.
 Batthyány then united forces with Field Marshal Otto Ferdinand von Abensberg und Traun, defeated the French again and forced them back over the Rhine.

 In 1746, he served under the command of Charles of Lorraine in Belgium and took part in the Battle of Rocoux, in 1747.
 Serving under the command of the Duke of Cumberland, he executed an exemplary withdrawal in Lauffeldt.

-After the war, Empress Maria Theresa elevated him to the rank of prince (imperial title) on 3 January 1764., he later served as an advisor to the crown prince and later Emperor Joseph II of Austria.
+In 1763, he was elevated to the Bohemian princely status and to the Hungarian princely status.
+On 3 January 1764, Empress Maria Theresa elevated him to the rank of Imperial Prince.
+He later served as an advisor to the crown prince and later Emperor Joseph II of Austria.

-Batthyány was married three times, to Maria Anna Barbara von Waldstein, then to Maria Theresa Countess von Strattmann, and finally to Maria Antonia Nemetujvari Countess Batthyány, daughter of his brother Lajos.
-He spent his old age in Vienna, where he died in 1772.
+Personal life

+Batthyány was married three times.
+His first marriage was on 10 August 1721 to Countess Maria Anna Barbara von Waldstein-Wartenberg (1693-1724), the widow of Count Ernst Kuenburg.
+Before her unexpected death in 1724, they were the parents of: